YinChen0504/info478-JPNLifestyle/README.md

 1. What is the purpose of your research project?

   > The purpose of our research project is to understand how and **why the Japanese are able to live so long and have the highest life expectancy in the whole entire world**.
 The dataset that we have found contains the lifestyle of middle-aged and elderly people of Japanese descent.
-Through health checkups and visits to the doctors, they were able to gather lifestyle and personal details such as their BMI, the diet of said participants and any occurrences of health issues.
-Lifestyle factors include any instances of fast eating, skipping breakfast, eating a midnight snack, smoking, alcohol drinking, doing exercise, active lifestyle, and biophysical status were age, height, weight, BMI, blood components, and medical examination history.
+Here, lifestyle is considered as habits like smoking, drining alcohol, physical activity, sleep pattern etc. Through health checkups and visits to the doctors, they were able to gather lifestyle and personal details such as their BMI, the diet of said participants and any occurrences of health issues.
+Biophysical status captured were age, height, weight, BMI, blood components, and medical examination history.
+We will compare these habits with those from USA (whose life expectancy is lesser than Japan) to see how Japanese are doing better.
+BRFSS survey data has questions similar to the Japan's dataset and this makes comparison of lifestyle easier.
 After we filter through the dataset and do some calculations, we will figure out as to what we as humans can do to live a healthier life through our lifestyle.

 2. What other research has been done in this area?
 Make sure to include 3+ links to related works.